shaikabida617/vehicle-detection-tracking-counting/README.md

-# 🚗 Vehicle Detection, Tracking & Counting System
+Computer Vision Detection Project

-## 📌 Project Overview
+ Project Overview

 This project is a real-time **Vehicle Detection, Tracking, and Counting System** built using Python and Computer Vision techniques.
 It detects vehicles from video input, tracks their movement across frames, and counts the total number of vehicles passing through a defined area.

 This project demonstrates practical implementation of **Object Detection** and **Multi-Object Tracking** concepts.

----

-## 🛠 Technologies Used
+Technologies Used

 - Python
 - OpenCV